kubermatic/docs/content/machine-controller/cloud-providers/vsphere/_index.en.md

   - network1
 # Optional
 folder: folder1
-# Optional: Force VMs to be provisoned to the specified resourcePool
+# Optional: Force VMs to be provisioned to the specified resourcePool
 # Default is to use the resourcePool of the template VM
 # example: kubeone or /DC/host/Cluster01/Resources/kubeone
 resourcePool: kubeone